 - We will work with independent providers to deliver key consultation work and to analyse the results to ensure an objective outcome. - The analysis of feedback will be done independently, and the independent report(s) will be shared publicly, including on the Hampshire Together website.

 15.2 Statutory duties and legislation

-This consultation plan has been designed to ensure we deliver effective patient and public engagement, involvement, and consultation as part of our obligations and legal duties under:
+This consultation plan has been designed to ensure we deliver effective patient and public engagement, involvement, and consultation as part of our obligations and legal duties.
+The main areas for consideration are: